-A couple of weeks ago we got an email from Abbott's teacher letting us know he told her the board is 'blurry'.
-I was surprised and not surprised not to hear it directly from him; sometimes it's like pulling teeth finding out about goings on at school.
-I felt badly about not somehow noticing he couldn't see very well.
+A couple of weeks ago we got an email from Abbott's teacher.
+Apparently, Abbott had told her the board was 'blurry'.
+I was surprised and not surprised not to hear it directly from him; sometimes it's like pulling teeth finding out about school.
+I felt badly about not noticing he couldn't see very well.
 Anyway, he saw an optometrist last Friday and indeed needs glasses.
 It feels like a bit of a loss to me - I won't be able to see his face in the same way most of the time, ever again.

-Happily Abbott is taking it all in stride; perhaps because two of his classmates already have glasses.
+Happily Abbott is taking it all in stride.
 Mostly he's impressed by how well he can see.